David Wagner (politician)

 David Wagner (born 3 March 1979) is a Luxembourgish politician and journalist.
-A member of The Left (déi Lénk), he served as a member of the Chamber of Deputies for the Centre constituency from 2015 to 2021, and again since 2023.
+A founding member of The Left (déi Lénk), he served as a member of the Chamber of Deputies for the Centre constituency from 2015 to 2021, and again since 2023.
+A Luxembourg City native, he has served three terms on the city's communal council, including since 2024.

 Biography

 Education and professional career

 Wagner was born on 3 March 1979 in Luxembourg City to a Luxembourgish father and a French mother from Marseille.
 He grew up in Mühlenbach and only spoke French at home, learning Luxembourgish in kindergarten.
+His father played for football club Avenir Beggen.

-After attending the Lycée de Garçons in Luxembourg City, Wagner studied at the Centre Universitaire de Luxembourg, graduating with a degree in History in 2001, before working as a parliamentary assistant to déi Lénk Deputy Serge Urbany from 2002 to 2004.
+After attending the Lycée de Garçons in Luxembourg City, Wagner studied at the Centre Universitaire de Luxembourg, graduating with a degree in history in 2001, before working as a parliamentary assistant to déi Lénk Deputy Serge Urbany from 2002 to 2004.
 Wagner then worked as a journalist for the weekly newspaper Woxx starting in 2005, resigning in 2013 to return to his position as parliamentary assistant.

-After resigning from the Chamber of Deputies in 2021, Wagner resumed his studies at the University of Luxembourg, obtaining a Bachelor's degree in Medieval Studies in 2023.
+After resigning from the Chamber of Deputies in 2021, Wagner resumed his studies at the University of Luxembourg, obtaining a bachelor's degree in Medieval Studies in 2023.

 Political career

-Wagner became a political activist in the mid-1990s, participating in large student strikes and joining the LSAP in 1996.
-Having become General Secretary of its youth wing, he left the party in November 1998, judging it to have become too liberal.
+At age 15, Wagner spontaneously visited the headquarters of the Communist Party of Luxembourg (KPL) where he was greeted by then-party president Aloyse Bisdorff, who convinced him to join.
+He only stayed in the KPL for around six months, choosing to join the LSAP in 1996 at the behest of Sascha Wagener in 1996.
+Wagner became around this time, participating in large student strikes against the rise in cost of the Jumbo youth public transit card and against changes to the organisation of vocational high schools.
+Having become general secretary of the LSAP's youth wing, he left the party in November 1998, judging it to have become too liberal after the designation of Robert Goebbels as lead candidate for the following year's general election.

 On 30 January 1999, alongside representatives from a number of political factions to the LSAP's left, he was a founding member of déi Lénk, shortly before graduating high school.
-Wagner also served as president of the national student union UNEL from 2000 to 2002.
-Around this time, he campaigned for the French Revolutionary Communist League, citing Alain Krivine and Daniel Bensaïd as political influences.
+Wagner, similarly to prominent politicians like Gaston Thorn and Roy Reding, also served as president of the national student union UNEL from 2000 to 2002.
+At the time of the 2002 French presidential election, he campaigned for the Revolutionary Communist League, citing Alain Krivine and Daniel Bensaïd as political influences.